 The pill is always active even when you are experiencing these side effects as long as you observe the correct schedule.
 You should seek medical advice in case of heavy bleeding for more than two days or normal bleeding for more than four days.

 Nausea is also another common symptom that occurs during the initial days of taking the pill.
 For most people, nausea ends after a while.
-One trick to avoid feeling nauseated is to take the pill right before bedtime.
-You can also take the contraceptive during meals to lower or prevent nausea.
+Check out some great tricks to avoid nausea below.

 The key to preventing unwanted side effects is to be consistent with pill-taking.
 There are a number of solutions to help in this regard, from reminder apps to more sophisticated pill reminder devices.